AdobeXD/plugin-samples/reference/commands.md

 <a name="module_commands.ungroup"></a>

 ### commands.ungroup()
-Ungroups any of the selected objects are ungroupable containers (Groups, Symbols, Repeat Grids, etc.).
+Ungroups any of the selected objects that are ungroupable containers (Groups, Symbols, Repeat Grids, etc.).
 Equivalent to _Object > Ungroup_.

 **Kind**: static method of [<code>commands</code>](#module_commands)